 But then you get inside.

 This is not a tiny museum containing a few dusty relics with handwritten 3 x 5 notecard signage.
-There are thousands of artifacts all showcased in modern displays that show off 7000 years of history.
-Many of the displays are set up in a way to help you see how the objects were used or worn.
+There are thousands of artifacts, all arranged in modern displays that showcase 7000 years of history.
+Many of the displays are set up to help you see how the objects were used or worn.
 Masks are hung at eye level.
-And my favorite, skeletons are laid out in boxes with the objects and jewelry that was buried with them.
-Best of all, the displays designed to be enjoyed by everyone.
+And my favorite, skeletons are laid out in boxes with the objects and jewelry that were buried with them.
+Best of all, the displays are designed to be enjoyed by everyone.
 (Wheelchair accessible, Braille, Audio jacks, etc).
-And the lighting is perfect (does it make me sound like a museum geek?).
+And the lighting is perfect.
+Does it make me sound like a museum geek?

 To understand WHY the Gäubodenmuseum contains so many fabulous objects, you need to look at geography and geology… and toss in a little history.
-The word Gäuboden refers to a 15 km wide stretch of land south along the Danube and the Bavarian Forest from Wörth to Künzig.
-Straubing sits on the Danube River (a little south and east from Regensburg) right at the center of the area.
-AND, it happens to sit on of the largest Löss (loess) areas in southern Germany.
-(I can see the archeologists getting excited, but everyone else is still baffled, so let me explain).
+The word Gäuboden refers to a 15 km-wide stretch of land south of the Danube and the Bavarian Forest, from Wörth to Künzig.
+Straubing sits on the Danube River (a little south and east of Regensburg) right at the center of the area.
+AND, it happens to sit on one of the largest Löss (loess) areas in southern Germany.

-For thousands of years people lived along the Danube River starting with the pre-historic people, and the Celts.
-Later the Romans used the Danube as an extension of their Limes (borders), and set up encampments along the river, and occupied the area for over 400 years.
-When the Roman Empire fell, the Bavarii moved in, and made Straubing (named for their leader Strupinga) their center.
-Then in 1218, Ludwig I of Wittelsbach made Straubing the capital of the Duchy of Bavaria-Straubing.
-For years, this city on the Danube held an important place in German history thanks to wealth from trading, and from its position as a government seat… and then as years passed, other cities grew.
-The city was sacked during the Thirty Years war and continued on, but much smaller.
-But thanks to the Löss, many artifacts from all of these times has been preserved.
+For thousands of years, people lived along the Danube River, starting with the prehistoric people and the Celts.
+Later, the Romans used the Danube as an extension of their Limes (borders), and set up encampments along the river, and occupied the area for over 400 years.
+When the Roman Empire fell, the Bavarii moved in and made Straubing (named for their leader Strupinga) their center.
+Then, in 1218, Ludwig I of Wittelsbach made Straubing the capital of the Duchy of Bavaria-Straubing.
+For years, this city on the Danube held an important place in German history thanks to its wealth from trade and its position as a government seat… and then, as years passed, other cities grew.
+The city was sacked during the Thirty Years’ War and continued on, but much smaller.
+But thanks to the Löss, many artifacts from all of these times have been preserved.

 So, what is Löss?
-The scientific definition of Löss is- Any sediment, dominated by silt, of eolian (wind-blown) origin OR a buff to gray windblown deposit of fine-grained, calcareous silt or clay.
-Basically, it’s silty soil that has exactly the right stuff in it to preserve things. (you find pockets of Löss in other places… and treasures are buried there too).
+The scientific definition of Löss is- Any sediment, dominated by silt, of eolian (wind-blown) origin OR a buff to gray wind-blown deposit of fine-grained, calcareous silt or clay.
+Basically, it’s silty soil with exactly the right stuff to preserve things.
+(You find pockets of Löss in North America and China, and treasures are buried there, too.)

 Straubing is the perfect storm of an unending chain of important human settlements combined with the right conditions to preserve it all.

 People have been unearthing treasure in Straubing for a LONG time.
-The Gäubodenmuseum got its start in 1845 when someone had the idea to display outdated weapons from the city armory!
-By 1898, the city formed a Historical Association, and the museum collection doubled (everyone must have donated the things the had in their own collections).
-Then in 1950, archaeologists made a remarkable find of Roman artifacts, the largest deposit of Roman parade armor found in Germany.
+The Gäubodenmuseum got its start in 1845, when someone had the idea of displaying outdated weapons from the city armory.
+By 1898, the city formed a Historical Association, and the museum collection doubled.
+Everyone in town must have donated the items from their own collections.
+Then, in 1950, archaeologists made a remarkable find: the largest deposit of Roman parade armor ever found in Germany.
 The museum grew, and today it has several distinct departments, including “Prehistory, “Early Bavaria in Straubing”, “Straubing – Under Elector and King”, “Sacred Art”, and a Roman department including a Treasure Trove and an exhibition unit camp village, religion, and burial artifacts.

 An early loom using stones as weights